A Bitcoin ATM is a regulated fintech business. The operator manages cash, crypto liquidity, security, software, the location, and customer support.

 Comment

-The cost may include ATM software, API, monitoring, the operator dashboard and integrations needed to process transactions.
+The cost may include ATM software, API access, monitoring, the operator dashboard, and integrations needed to process transactions.

 Comment

 This is one of the most important line items in Switzerland.
-It includes model analysis, documentation, AML/KYC and preparing processes that comply with regulations.
+It includes business model analysis, documentation, AML/KYC, and preparing processes that comply with regulations.

 SRO and audit preparationVariable+